jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 <img src="figures/pulsar-processing/pr359a_ef_no0001_b1933_singlePulse_coherentlyDedispersed.png" alt="drawing" style="width: 60%;height: auto;" class="center"/>

 <a name="fig-5">**Figure 5**</a> - *Single burst coherently dedispersed.
 Substructure
-becomes evident now.*
+becomes evident now (compare to [Figure 3](#fig-3)).*

 ## Pulsar Gating
-Now that know what's in the data and how folding works, let's try pulsar gating/binning.
+Now that we know what's in the data and how folding works, let's try pulsar gating/binning.
 Here we accumulate only the data that contain a pulse to boost S/N. For the correlator to be able to do so, it needs to "know" the TOAs of each pulse.
 This info is provided by the polyco file which can be generated with `tempo2` given a pulsar parameter file.
 ### Create polyco for gating.
 We generated the par file above for folding.
-We can reuse it here:
+We can reuse it here to create a polyco that contains everything we need:

 ```bash
 # from inside the singularity container psrsoft.simg we run